TransitSurveyor/README/README.md

   + **WARNING** This has has not been updated recently.
 It might be difficult to get this to build and work with an actual database.
 Use at your own risk **WARNING**

-## TODO
+## IN DEVELOPMENT (does not work)

-The system was built using [TriMet's GIS data](http://developer.trimet.org/gis/).
+The system is currently built using [TriMet's GIS data](http://developer.trimet.org/gis/).
 I would like to try and build the project with data from a different transit agency.
-This would help show how a different transit agency could use this.
+This would help show different transit agencies how they could easily use it (assuming they generate GTFS schedule data).

-# IN PROGRESS

-## Building required data
+### Building input data from GTFS

 Using this app requires some input data be prebuilt.
 These inputs are derived using [GTFS](https://developers.google.com/transit/gtfs/) data.
 GTFS provides a specification transit agencies use to publish their data.
 You will need to build a database using [gtfsdb](https://github.com/OpenTransitTools/gtfsdb).
 Exports are then generated from this database.